shano/salty-miner/README.md

 salty-miner
 ===========

-A salt-stack setup for using a bitcoin miner on salt.
+A salt-stack setup for using a bitcoin miner on your boxes(only tested on ubuntu).